omry/omegaconf/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^

 You can add additional interpolation types using custom resolvers.
-This example creates a resolver that adds 10 to the given value (note that the resolver's first argument is ignored here, we will see below how it can be used to access the config object itself).
+The example below creates a resolver that adds 10 to the given value.
+The first argument of the resolver is the parent of the node containing the interpolation, it is not used in this example (later examples will demonstrate how to use it).

 .. doctest::